netdata/learn/docs/configure/secure-nodes.md

 so that the local dashboard was immediately accessible to users, and so that we don't dictate how professionals set up and secure their infrastructures.

-Despite this design decisison, your [data](/docs/agent/netdata-security#your-data-are-safe-with-netdata) and your [systems](/docs/agent/netdata-security#your-systems-are-safe-with-netdata) are safe with Netdata.
+Despite this design decision, your [data](/docs/agent/netdata-security#your-data-are-safe-with-netdata) and your [systems](/docs/agent/netdata-security#your-systems-are-safe-with-netdata) are safe with Netdata.
 Netdata is read-only, cannot do anything other than present metrics, and runs without special/`sudo` privileges.
 Also, the local dashboard only exposes chart metadata and metric values, not raw data.